hobbes3/mass_index_batch/README.md

 # NO LONGER SUPPORTED
 I use HEC now instead of batch monitoring.
 See https://github.com/hobbes3/mass_index/.
+I leave this code here for referencing purposes.

 # mass_index.py
 The unofficial way to mass index MANY files to Splunk!